 The additional connectors (a) allow the tester to be plugged directly into an airflow meter for bench testing and (b) permit easy testing of the various 2-pin components such as coolant temperature sensor, injectors, thermo-time switch, cold start injector and auxiliary air valve.
 I can also connect ECU and AFM and power them on the bench, so I'm a step closer to having a 'real-time' but off-car diagnostic capability.
 In this connection I've also worked out the bones of a pulse generator to simulate the ignition input to the ECU: with that and the airflow meter data taken from a running system I can start to play with the calibration resistors in the ECU :D

-I had my 390SE on a rolling-road a couple of years ago (256bhp/280lb.ft.) and the fuelling graph is, according to the dyno technicians, good enough as to render fine-tuning a 'diminishing returns' exercise.
+I had my 390SE on a rolling-road in 2010 (256bhp/280lb.ft.) and the fuelling graph is, according to the dyno technicians, good enough as to render fine-tuning a 'diminishing returns' exercise.
 However the nice fuelling curve means that the values measured at the AFM must be pretty close to optimum across the rev range so I can replicate that with another AFM on the bench.